‘Power’ Season 5: Potential Release Date And Spoilers From Creator Courtney A. Kemp

 Angela Valdez has shown an increasing willingness to take the law into her own hands while scolding Ghost for doing the same thing.
 Kemp also teases a new Ghost with Raina’s death as many fans saw her as the moral balance in the series.

 Kemp stated that Season 5 of Power is going to be “very calm” compared to the other seasons.
-The upcoming season will focus on the trio taking on Dre; however, it is unclear whether it will be the final season or not.
+The upcoming season will focus on the trio taking on Dre.
+However, it is unclear whether it will be the final season or not.

-Leave your thoughts about Power Season 4 in the comment section below.
+Leave your thoughts about Power Season 4 in the comments section below.

 [Featured Image by Frederick M. Brown/Getty Images]